 Things were going so well! and then your child moved into a new stage of development and presented you with fresh challenges.
 You need some new insights and ideas.
 Let me help.

 I aspire to promote healthy development and families, through home visits, as Dr. Pikler did.
-On the phone or in the privacy of your own home, we can tailor the RIE®, Pikler, and/or Steiner-Waldorf approaches to address the specific needs of your infant and family.
+Together, we will understand what you and your child are experiencing and tailor a family-specific solution using the RIE®, Pikler, and/or Steiner-Waldorf.

 Consultations start with child observation in your home, followed by parent discussion.
 Parents receive a written summary report and action plan.

 I also offer phone consultations for families who are not local to the East Bay.
 It’s amazing what can be accomplished in a single phone call.

 For more information or to schedule a coaching session, contact me.

 In-person coaching limited to the East Bay and lower Marin County.

 - when baby starts to move — setting up a safe environment

 - forming attachment